-An assessment of the Link was conducted in 2009 in which students and faculty typically singled out the “architecture and design concept” as a key element of its success.
-Led by architect Tom Kearns and interior designer Joe Rondinelli the aesthetics were inspired by the architecture of Charles Moore and retail environments.
+In the published assessment of the Link, students and faculty typically singled out the “architecture and design concept” as a key element of its success.

 - Principal Architect: Tom Kearns, FAIA (now of DSK Architects and Planners)

 - Signage and Environmental Graphic Designer: Anna Farrington